unicode-org/message-format-wg/spec/registry.md

   - Display/edit known message metadata.
   - Restrict input in GUI by providing a dropdown with all viable option values.

+## Conformance and Use

+_This section is normative._

+To be conformant with MessageFormat 2.0, an implementation MUST implement all of the formatting and selection _functions_ described in the default registry, including all of the _options_ and _option_ values, _operands_ and outputs described by the default registry.

+Implementations are not required to provide a registry nor to read or interpret a copy of this registry in order to be conformant.

+The MessageFormat 2.0 Registry was created to describe the core set of formatting and selection _functions_, including _operands_, _options_, and _option_ values.
+This is the minimum set of functionality needed for conformance.
+By using the same names and values, _messages_ can be used interchangeably by different implementations, regardless of programming language or runtime environment.
+This ensures that developers do not have to relearn core MessageFormat syntax and functionality when moving between platforms and that translators do not need to know about the runtime environment for most selection or formatting operations.

+The registry provides a machine-readable description of _functions_ suitable for tools, such as those used in translation automation, so that variant expansion and information about available _options_ and their effects are available in the translation ecosystem.
+To that end, implementations are strongly encouraged to provide appropriately tailored versions of the registry for consumption by tools (even if not included in software distributions) and to encourage any add-on or plug-in functionality to provide a registry to support localization tooling.

 ## Data Model

+_This section is non-normative._

 The registry contains descriptions of function signatures.
 [`registry.dtd`](./registry.dtd) describes its data model.